 - Outer Sheath

-The insulation provided on each conductor of a cable by mainly PVC (Poly Vinyl Cloride), XLPE (Crosslinked Polyethyelene), RUBBER (Various Types of Rubber).
-Insulating material is based on operating temperature.
+The insulation provided on each conductor of a cable by mainly PVC (Poly Vinyl Chloride), XLPE (Crosslinked Polyethylene), RUBBER (Various Types of Rubber).
+The insulating material is based on operating temperature.

-Cores are identified by colour coding by using different colours on insulation or by number printing on cores
+Cores are identified by color-coding by using different colors on insulation or by number printing on cores

 Beading (Inner Sheath)

-This portion of the cable is also known as inner sheath.
-Mostly it is used in Multi core cables.
-It works as binder for insulated conductors together in multi-core power cables and provides bedding to armour/braid.
-This portion of the cable is mainly made of PVC( PVC ST-1, PVC ST-2 ), RUBBER (CSP SE-3, CSP SE-4 and PCP SE-3, PCP SE-4, HOFR SE-3 HOFR SE-4, HD HOFR SE-3 ETC)
+This portion of the cable is also known as the inner sheath.
+Mostly it is used in Multi-core cables.
+It works as a binder for insulated conductors together in multi-core power cables and provides bedding to armor/braid.
+This portion of the cable is mainly made of PVC( PVC ST-1, PVC ST-2 ), RUBBER (CSP SE-3, CSP SE-4, and PCP SE-3, PCP SE-4, HOFR SE-3 HOFR SE-4, HD HOFR SE-3 ETC).

 ANNEALED TINNED COPPER WIRE, NYLON BRAID, COTTON BRAID are mainly used for this purpose.
 Braiding is the process which gives high mechanical protection to cable and also used for earthing purpose.
-Significance of braiding is it is more flexible in comparison to armouring.
+The significance of braiding is it is more flexible in comparison to armoring.

-This is outermost cover of the cable normally made of PVC (Poly Vinyl Chloride), RUBBER (Various Types of Rubber) and often the same material as the bedding.
-It is provided over the armour for overall mechanical, weather, chemical and electrical protection.
-Outer sheath is protection offered to cable not much electrically but more mechanically.
+This is the outermost cover of the cable normally made of PVC (Poly Vinyl Chloride), RUBBER (Various Types of Rubber), and often the same material as the bedding.
+It is provided over the armor for overall mechanical, weather, chemical, and electrical protection.
+The outer sheath is the protection offered to the cable not much electrically but more mechanically.